Model Railroad Scales

 Railroad “gauge” refers to track size whereas “scale” measures the size relationship between a model train and its real-world train prototype.
 For example, a model locomotive that is 1/24th the size of the real thing is called 1:24 scale.
 Sometimes you’ll see the terms “gauge” and “scale” used interchangeably even though, technically, they’re different.

-All of the G Scales run on G Gauge track.
+All G Scales run on G Gauge track.

 G-Scale is frequently referred to as “Garden Scale”.
 It is one of the largest scales available in model railroading.
 Its size and durability make these trains well suited for outdoor layouts.

 Garden Railroads are model railroad layouts placed outside, usually winding through backyard landscaping.
 Garden railroads can be described as the marriage of two hobbies; model railroading and gardening.

 See also “What is a Garden Railroad?”